MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Weak Authentication:

-- Default passwords unchanged
+- Default passwords remain unchanged

-- Root access without proper controls
+- Root access lacks proper controls

 Inadequate Access Controls:

-- Application accounts with excessive privileges
+- Application accounts hold excessive privileges

-- Shared credentials across services
+- Credentials are shared across services

-- No principle of least privilege
+- The principle of least privilege is not followed

 Missing Encryption:

-- Data transmitted in plaintext
+- Data is transmitted in plaintext

-- Backups stored unencrypted
+- Backups are stored unencrypted

-- Sensitive columns not protected
+- Sensitive columns lack protection

-- Encryption at rest not implemented
+- Encryption at rest is not implemented

 Business Impact:

-- Data breach costs ($4.45M average)
+- Data breach costs (averaging $4.45M)

 - Regulatory fines (GDPR, HIPAA, etc.)